Table of contents

 - How can an infected PDF contaminate your computer?

-- Is it safe to download free PDFs from libraries and search engines?
+- Is it safe to download free PDFs from internet libraries and search engines?

 - Where to download ebooks without viruses?